 This command uses sed to find the “EnableAUR” line in the “pamac.conf” file and remove the “#” at the beginning of the line.
 This enables AUR, allowing you to install software packages directly from the AUR repository.

-After enabling AUR on your Manjaro system, you can now take advantage of a wide range of previously unavailable software options.
+After enabling AUR on your Manjaro system, you can use a wide range of previously unavailable software options.
 Installing software from AUR is simple and can be accomplished using the pamac package-management helper in the command terminal.

 For example, to install 7-Zip using pamac, execute the following command: